 - are designed to work with refrigerants that are environmentally friendly and future proofed;

 - make maintenance on the heat pump internals easier.

 In 2017, Kensa drew on eighteen years of engineering experience designing ground source heat pumps specifically for British properties, to develop the Evo Series.
 An award-winning and ErP A++ rated range, the Evo has received widespread positive reviews, and also features fixed speed compressors.

 What’s the difference between inverter driven and fixed speed compressors?

 To better understand the benefits of fixed speed compressors in ground source heat pumps, you first need to understand the difference between the two.

-The compressor component of a ground source heat pump is responsible for upgrading the low grade heat energy extracted from ground or water sources and upgrading this to a higher temperature for use within a building’s heating distribution system.
+The compressor component of a ground source heat pump is responsible for upgrading the low grade heat energy extracted from ground or water sources to a higher temperature for use within a building’s heating distribution system.

-Inverter driven compressors are generally of a scroll-type, which change speed in response to the load or source temperature experienced by a heat pump unit.
-Fixed speed compressors run at one speed, which cannot be altered, and are either on or off.
+Whilst all compressors are generally of a scroll-type, inverter driven compressors change speed in response to the load or source temperature experienced by a heat pump unit, whereas fixed speed compressors run at one speed which cannot be altered, and are either on or off.

 Armed with this knowledge, let’s examine some of the more commonly held misconceptions about inverter-driven compressors in ground source heat pump systems, and the demonstrable benefits of fixed speed compressors.